Yury Ponomaryov (banker)

-Biography
+Education

 In 1970, he graduated from the International Economic Relations Faculty of the Moscow Financial Institute.

+Career

-Since 1969, as a student trainee, Ponomaryov was enlisted into the Foreign Exchange and Cash Management Department of the USSR Bank for Foreign Trade (Vneshtorgbank).
-He served there in various positions: as an operator of international exchange operations, manager of the Department of international exchange operations, Deputy general manager.
-In 1973, he became Head of the Foreign exchange operations department of Vneshtorgbank.
+Since 1969, as a student trainee, Ponomaryov was enlisted into the Foreign Exchange and Cash Management Department of the Foreign Trade Bank of the USSR.
+He served there in various positions: as an operator of international exchange operations, manager of the Department of international exchange operations, deputy general manager.
+In 1973, he became head of the Foreign exchange operations department of the Foreign Trade Bank.

-In 1980, Yury Ponomaryov was appointed Deputy chairman of the Board and General Manager of the Moscow Narodny Bank (MNB) in London.
-In 1984, he returned to Moscow to become the Head of the Foreign Exchange Department of Vneshtorgbank of the USSR.
+In 1980, Yury Ponomaryov was appointed deputy chairman of the board and general manager of the Moscow Narodny Bank (MNB) in London.
+In 1984, he returned to Moscow to become the head of the Foreign Exchange Department of the Foreign Trade Bank of the USSR.

-In 1986, Ponomaryov became a member of the Board, Head of the Main Monetary and Economic Department of the USSR State Bank.
+In 1986, Ponomaryov became a member of the board, head of the Main Monetary and Economic Department of the USSR State Bank.
 While in this office, he became among the creators of documents on the establishment of the first commercial banks in the USSR.
 In September 1988, The international Institutional Investor magazine called Yury Ponomaryov “The Banker of the Year 1988”.

-In 1989, Ponomaryov left for Paris as CEO, Chairman of the Board of Directors of the Banque Commerciale pour l'Europe du Nord – Eurobank.
+In 1989, Ponomaryov left for Paris as CEO, chairman of the board of directors of the Banque Commerciale pour l'Europe du Nord – Eurobank.

 During the 1990s, he was involved in FIMACO.

-At the beginning of 1992 he was called to the then head of the Central Bank of Russia Georgy Matyukhin's office and offered to deal with the situation in Vnesheconombank of the USSR, which had been in crisis at the moment.
+At the beginning of 1992 he was called to the then head of the Central Bank of Russia Georgy Matyukhin's office and offered to deal with the situation in Vnesheconombank of the USSR, which had been in crisis at that moment.
 In February 1992, Yu.
-V. Ponomarev was appointed Chairman of the Committee for Operational Management of Vnesheconombank.
+V. Ponomarev was appointed chairman of the committee for operational management of Vnesheconombank.
 In May of that year, having fulfilled his mission (on a voluntary basis: all this time Yu.
 V. Ponomarev was listed as the head of a Paris bank), as soon as Vnesheconombank overcame the acute stage of the crisis, he returned to his duties at the Eurobank.